ifthenpay/prestashop1.7/versao 1.7 ou superior/readme.md

 # Edit payment details
-**Important Notice:** It is not possible to change to or update the Credit Card and Cofidis Pay payment methods.
+**Important Notice:** It is not possible to change to or update the Credit Card payment method.
 </br>
 At Prestashop order details, you can edit the order payment method and payment data.
 An use case for this would be a customer ordered 2 units of a product, but decided to only get one, so the customer contacts the store admin and requests that change.